NEW YORK — While the league and union play a game of chicken over a new collective bargaining agreement, the 32 teams also are playing tag.

 Asked whether the CBA uncertainty might factor into the decision, Vikings player personnel vice president Rick Spielman said, "Potentially it can because of the restrictions you have with getting some extensions done on these guys.
 It puts you in a bind a little bit."

-Super Bowl champion Green Bay has several upcoming free agents, including defensive Cullen Jenkins, wide receiver James Jones, guard Daryn Colledge or placekicker Mason Crosby.
+Super Bowl champion Green Bay has several upcoming free agents, including defensive Cullen Jenkins, wide reciever James Jones, guard Daryn Colledge or placekicker Mason Crosby.
 Of that group, Jenkins is most likely to draw the franchise tag.
 Considering all the competition for roster spots with 16 players coming back from injured reserve, though, the Packers probably will stand pat rather than increase their payroll with a tag.

 Denver considered tagging star cornerback Champ Bailey, which would cost around $15 million.
 Rather than do so for the 32-year-old Bailey, who comes off a decent season in which he missed one game with a right heel injury, the Broncos want to get a multiyear deal done.
 Bailey was mulling an extension in October when the team suddenly pulled the offer.